Lifts in schools

 Other ways of giving access to buildings

-While a lift is often the most practical option for giving people with special needs access to multi-story buildings, there can be other solutions such as:
+While a lift is often the most practical option for giving people with learning support needs access to multi-story buildings, there can be other solutions such as:

-- connecting the building to one that already has access for people with special needs
+- connecting the building to one that already has access for people with learning support needs

 - having access to each level from outside if the building is on a sloping site

-- making sure all activities that involve people with special needs are on the ground floor.
+- making sure all activities that involve people with learning support needs are on the ground floor.

 The Ministry recommends all new lifts meet the following specifications over and above NZS 4121:2001: